Ferdi265/wl-mirror/README.md

         --title N               specify a custom title N for the mirror window

 backends:
   - auto                automatically try the backends in order and use the first that works (default)
-  - dmabuf      use the wlr-export-dmabuf-unstable-v1 protocol to capture outputs
+  - export-dmabuf       use the wlr-export-dmabuf-unstable-v1 protocol to capture outputs
-  - screencopy  use the wlr-screencopy-unstable-v1 protocol to capture outputs
+  - screencopy          use the wlr-screencopy-unstable-v1 protocol to capture outputs (auto)
+  - screencopy-dmabuf   use the wlr-screencopy-unstable-v1 protocol to capture outputs (via DMA-BUF)
+  - screencopy-shm      use the wlr-screencopy-unstable-v1 protocol to capture outputs (via SHM)
+  - extcopy             use the ext-image-copy-capture-v1 protocol to capture outputs (auto)
+  - extcopy-dmabuf      use the ext-image-copy-capture-v1 protocol to capture outputs (via DMA-BUF)
+  - extcopy-shm         use the ext-image-copy-capture-v1 protocol to capture outputs (via SHM)

 transforms:
   transforms are specified as a dash-separated list of flips followed by a rotation